haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/MoreAboutCheckingFinnishPersonalIdNumbers.md

 1. The number might have been given, but the person has received a new number and the old is obsolete (database needed)

-Minimum version: In this task first check the length and that the very first character (position 1, depending on programming language index 0 or 1) is a digit.
+**Minimum version**: In this task first check the length and that the very first character (position 1, depending on programming language index 0 or 1) is a digit.

-Optional version: If you have time later you can practice and implement a full check.
+**Optional version**: If you have time later you can practice and implement a full check.
 The 'database' you can simulate with a list of e.g. three personal identity numbers.
 Use e.g. 999 for the NNN part to make sure those are not real id numbers.
-Remember to bother the 'database' only after checking all you can without.
+Remember to bother the 'database' only after checking all you can without it.